Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Delphine Porquet for using and testing early versions of the code, pointing out the occasional bug.
-We would also like to thank Vicky Fawcett for helpful conversations regarding the X-shooter data, and for providing the X-shooter spectrum of J0927+0004.
+We would like to thank the anonymous referee for their helpful comments, which improved the manuscript.
+We would also like to thank Delphine Porquet for using and testing early versions of the code, pointing out the occasional bug, and Vicky Fawcett for helpful conversations regarding the X-shooter data, and for providing the X-shooter spectrum of J0927+0004.
 Thank you also to Chris Belczynski and Jean-Pierre Lasota for motivating us to write this code.
 SH acknowledges support from the Science and Technology Facilities Council (STFC) through the studentship grant ST/V506643/1.
 CD acknowledges the Science and Technology Facilities Council (STFC) through grant ST/T000244/1 for support.

 The {\sc python} version of the code uses the following moduels: {\sc scipy} \citep{Virtanen20}, {\sc numpy} \citep{Harris20}, and {\sc astropy} \citep{Astropy13, Astropy18, Astropy22}.
 Additionally, all plots were made using {\sc matplotlib} \citep{Hunter07}.